kundu-ramit/zania-assignment/README.md

   go run main.go seed                     - FOR SEEDING VALUE go run main.go server                  - RUNS BACKEND SERVER

    TAKE A LOOK AT SWAGGER FOR APIS.
-CHECK OUT THE VIDEO I HAVE MADE TOO TO UNDERSTAND BETTER.

 FOR FRONTEND :